What is the greatest strength of TFM?

 What is TFM's patient population?
 Do you work with the underserved?

 Pierce County is the most ethnically diverse county in Washington State.
 We are an urban-under resourced clinic with a large contingent of Medicaid/Medicare patients that incorporates diversity in race, language, social economics, ethnicity, physical and psychiatric disabilities, and patterns of pathology.
-In our clinics, interpretation services are used in approximately 25 different languages in a year, with top five languages used being Spanish, Vietnamese, Cambodian, Arabic, and American Sign Language.
+In our clinics, interpretation services are used in approximately 25 different languages in a year, with the top five languages used being Spanish, Vietnamese, Cambodian, Arabic, and American Sign Language.

 Is TFM a Patient-Centered Medical Home (PCMH)?